gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 1. Check the relevant service status
 2. Review the logs
 3. Restore from backup if needed
-4. If all else fails, you can always reinstall the affected service
+4. If nothing else works, you can always reinstall the affected service
 :::